The 7 Best National Down Payment Assistance Programs for Buyers

 - 8 min read

-- Chelsea Levinson, Contributing AuthorCloseChelsea Levinson Contributing Author
+Chelsea Levinson, Contributing AuthorCloseChelsea Levinson Contributing Author

 Chelsea Levinson, JD, is an award-winning content creator and multimedia storyteller with more than a decade of experience.
 She has created content for some of the world’s most recognizable brands and media companies, including Bank of America, Vox, Comcast, AOL, State Farm Insurance, PBS, Delta Air Lines, Huffington Post, H&R Block and more.
 She has expertise in mortgage, real estate, personal finance, law and policy.

-- Alexandra Lee, Junior Associate EditorCloseAlexandra Lee Junior Associate Editor
+Alexandra Lee, Associate EditorCloseAlexandra Lee Associate Editor

-Alexandra is a junior associate editor of HomeLight.com.
+Alexandra is an associate editor of HomeLight.com.
 Previously, she served as a writer and social media manager at Santa Barbara Life & Style Magazine, in addition to interning at the nonprofit honors society Phi Beta Kappa.
 Alexandra holds a bachelor's degree in communication and global studies from UC Santa Barbara, and she has three years of experience reporting on topics including international travel, luxury properties, celebrity interviews, fine dining, and more.

 You’re dreaming of buying a home, and you’ve already got your paint swatches and furniture all picked out.
 The only problem?
 You’re not sure you have enough funds for a down payment.
 Is there such a thing as down payment grants?

 It’s a common challenge for buyers, especially those moving into homeownership for the first time.
-In fact, according to the National Association of Realtors (NAR) 2023 Profile of Home Buyers and Sellers, 38% of first-time buyers reported that saving for a down payment was the most challenging part of the homebuying process.
+In fact, according to the National Association of Realtors (NAR) 2025 Profile of Home Buyers and Sellers, 31% of first-time buyers reported that saving for a down payment was the most challenging part of the homebuying process.

-If you’re ready to buy a home but you don’t have a ton of money saved, you may be able to afford a larger down payment than you think — with a little help.
+If you’re ready to buy a home but you don’t have a ton of money saved, you may be able to afford a larger down payment than you think, with a little help.

-There are tons of programs out there to help buyers get into homes, from loans that offer down payments as low as 3%, to special grants for first-time buyers.
+There are tons of programs out there to help buyers get into homes, from loans that offer down payments as low as 3% to special grants for first-time buyers.

-We talked to top real estate agent Claire Paris, who sells homes 46% faster than the average agent in Portland, Oregon, to walk us through what buyers can expect from down payment assistance programs and how you can find one in your area.
+We talked to top real estate agent Claire Paris, who sells homes 46% faster than the average agent in Portland, Oregon, to walk us through what buyers can expect from down payment assistance (DPA) programs and how you can find one in your area.

 What’s down payment assistance, or a down payment grant?

 Not every buyer has a huge stash of money saved up to buy a home.
-Though many loan programs go as low as 3% down, that’s still beyond the means of many homebuyers — especially those in hyper-competitive or expensive real estate markets.
+Though many loan programs go as low as 3% down, that’s still beyond the means of many homebuyers, especially those in hyper-competitive or expensive real estate markets.

 Plus, for many Americans, it’s simply not feasible to wait to buy a home until they’ve saved up for a down payment.